univention/univention-corporate-server/doc/manual/user-management/udm-blocklists.rst

    * - Value
      - A ``sha256`` hash representing the value to block.
 When creating an entry this is the clear text value.
+Before creating the hash the value is converted to lower case, so that all versions, regardless of case, match the block list entry when it is checked.

    * - Blocked until
      - The block list entry expired after this